 Interview of Ana and Ali’s Young Daughter

 Ali had his young daughter with him when he was arrested on the freeway.
-She was taken from the car to a forensic interview with a social worker.
-On the witness stand, a homicide detective described the interview, saying she told the social worker her dad said the reason the police cars were there was because, “Daddy hurt mommy, and that’s why he’s going to jail.”
+She was taken from the car to Chadwick Center and a forensic interview with a social worker.
+On the witness stand, Detective Carlos Munoz described the interview, saying she told the social worker her dad said the reason the police cars were there was because, “Dad hurt mommy, and that’s why he’s going to jail.”

 On cross-examination, attorney Green questioned who called Ali crazy, and showed it was Ana who called him crazy.
 She also showed the daughter described name calling between both parents and said one time her mom was about to hit her dad with a wine bottle raised above his head.